mrxception/CSIT327-G1-MyCebu/README.md

 My Naga

-A web platform for Naga City, Cebu built with Django and Supabase.
+A web platform for Cebu City built with Django and Supabase.

 Setup
 1. Clone repo and enter folder